Changissnz/selfinterest/README.md

 and status, despite what reason for their loss.
 To adhere to a social system that was designed by human beings, but to somehow have issues with the system at specific points in time?

+# More on philosophies of self-interest #23

+Sentient intelligence is a social value in practice.
+It cannot be anything more without relation to other intelligences.
+There would only be actions and products initiated by sentient intelligence, but the actions and products would merely have occurred or exists as a change onto the physical world.
+Another way to think of the previous statement is promoting the notion that the "self" can actually "self-reference" and "self-justify" without immunity, but only through the lack of social settings capable of producing challenge in physical or psychological form can this notion be accepted without the longest and most thoughtful intellectual conversations in the whole entire galaxy.
+Intelligence is a value that, with training and application, becomes refined in the way of metalworking products, but intelligence is not entirely metal.
+Intelligence becomes the worst thing for sociability when the sentient being has to dedicate virtually all of their efforts to propagate the works of their intelligence, whereas competitors in socio-economically comfortable positions can simply censor them according to the respective construct of prescribed power.
+These situations must be in the manner of mind slavery for others, in the economic dogma of capitalism where both time and emotions can somehow be quantified into money for the money.
+The products of intelligence can be replicated, a statement that goes against the whole "knowledge is power" axiom, since as already stated, sentient intelligence is a social value and requires relations to the external world to exist in worthy practice, and thoughts can be transcribed onto paper and/or machine with a relative degree of inaccuracy, however the idea and the formulae still become present in material form.
+The knowledge economy is governed by knowledge authorities then.
+That is the structure that self-interest must navigate in order to extract gold, metaphysical or not, from the knowledge economy, hopefully netting something before becoming too demoralized to continue the high road of thought, instead having to resort to the practice, borne from "schools" of pragmatics, as if that resort ever blindly turned an eye to subjective mistakes in the same leniency as the intellectual sphere.
+There is a relation between knowledge and power, sure.
+The relation is that knowledge can be both a precursor for obtaining victory for power, and knowledge can also be produced from the power of accurate cognitive direction in problem-solving.
+This, as a reminder, does not mean that knowledge is power, only somewhere in the equation.
+The understanding of power typically adopts the forms of broad concepts first, then becomes implemented into the specificities of decorum belonging to human beings under that power.
+As an example of why knowledge and power is not one and the same, memorize this scenario.
+A human being, out of their self-interest, believes in sharing and promoting certain knowledges, as a testament to their goodwill, only to get shot in the face.
+Moral relativism exists in this scenario if and only if the "self" were to remain impartial, thereby granting them the cognitive freedom, out of their will not steadfast in directionality, to think whatever of the event at any point in time or space during their host's remaining existence.
+Intellectual purity is a myth.
+At best, there is creativity original by the lack of immediate reference, first buried before being cherished by those that no longer have the inconvenience of thinking those thoughts into material form for society, the collective, or whatever.
+Then there are institutions for regulatory bureaucracy and big business.
+What is really the "self" in civilization, with the potential to not have to hunt or farm for a living?